-The designation granted by NBSCETT recognizing an individual’s professional status worldwide, PTech or CTech are protected trademarks for exclusive use of the Constituent Member organizations of the Canadian Council of Technicians and Technologists (CCTT).
+The designation granted by NBSCETT recognizing an individual’s professional status worldwide, (since 2005) PTech or CTech (since 1999) are protected trademarks for exclusive use.
 Only certified members in good standing may use these titles and proclaim themselves as Certified Technicians or Professional Technologists.

 Other designations which have been granted by NBSCETT and are still recognized worldwide are Certified Engineering Technician (CET), Certified Engineering Technologists (CET) and Applied Science Technologist (AScT).